Estimated Reading Time: 6 minutes

-Here, we’ve explained how much Pension Credit is a week in 2023.
-This currently tops up your weekly earnings to £201.05 if you’re single and your joint weekly earnings to £306.85 if you have a partner.
+In 2024, Pension Credit tops up your weekly earnings to £201.05 if you’re single and your joint weekly earnings to £306.85 if you have a partner.
 Pension Credit is a benefit to help people with their living costs who are on a low income and have reached State Pension age.

-It’s estimated that over 800,000 older adults could be missing out on Pension Credit - around £1.7 billion unclaimed in total, so knowing what this benefit is worth and whether you’re eligible is really important.
+Over 800,000 older adults could be missing out on Pension Credit - around £1.7 billion unclaimed in total - so knowing what this benefit is worth and whether you’re eligible is really important.

 Pension Credit comprises two elements:

-Government figures show that the average weekly amount of Pension Credit people receive is only £67 (or just over £3,500 a year).
+Government figures show that the average weekly amount of Pension Credit people receive is £75 (or around £3,900 a year).
+How much Pension Credit you get depends on factors like your income, savings and whether you’re single or in a couple.

 We’ve summarised these changes in the table below.